dlang-community/SDLang-D/FAQ.md

 The first form is preferred, and the second (being confusing) is disallowed.

-Another reason for requiring anonymous tags to have a value is in following question:
+Another reason for requiring anonymous tags to have a value is because of the next question:

 Q: Why must opening curly braces be on the same line?
 Why can't they be placed on the *next* line, like in C?